Oil3/Webm-QuickLook-Plug-In/README.md

 ## WebM QuickLook Preview extension

-A free extension for MacOS' "QuickLook" to play .webm movies in the Finder and Quicklook previews just like any other movie.
+A free extension for MacOS' "QuickLook" to play .webm movies in Finder and Quicklook previews just like any other movie.

 Thumbnails are dynamic and playable.